TobiasTheDanish/file-store/README.md

 ### DISCLAIMER: This is a work in progress, and is not production ready.

 ### Changes
-- upload function now also returns a succes bool, which can be used to check if upload was succesfull
+- upload function now also returns a succes bool, which can be used to check if upload was succesfull.
+- better code completion for upload response.

 A library for interacting with and creating AWS S3 buckets.